ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 - **genome_fasta** : .fasta file of used genome annotation.
 Unzipped or bgzip files are supported.

+- **star_index** (path): *optional*; Path to a prebuilt STAR index directory.
+If provided, STAR will use this existing index instead of building a new one from genome_fasta and gtf.
+This can significantly speed up the alignment process for large genomes.
+If not specified or empty, STAR will build the index on-the-fly.

 - **read_length** (int): *default 150*; The length of the new sequencing reads.

 You can, for example, get the gtf and the genome_fasta from `GENCODE <https://www.gencodegenes.org/human/>`_ or from `ENSEMBL <http://www.ensembl.org/index.html>`_.